Vadym Prystaiko: Career

 On 8 November 2012, the President of Ukraine Viktor Yanukovich appointed Prystaiko as Ambassador of Ukraine to Canada.
 He became also a Ukrainian representative in the International Civil Aviation Organisation.

 In December 2014, he was named Deputy Foreign Minister and head of the apparatus under Foreign Minister Pavlo Klimkin.

-He was Head of the Mission of Ukraine to NATO (7 July 2017 – 29 August 2019).
+He was Head of the Mission of Ukraine to NATO from 7 July 2017 until 29 August 2019.

 On 22 May 2019, Prystaiko was appointed Deputy Head of the Presidential Administration by the decree of the President of Ukraine.
 He was a Member of the National Investment Council (21 June 2019).

 On 29 August 2019, he became Minister of Foreign Affairs of Ukraine in the Government of Oleksiy Honcharuk.
 But on 4 March 2020, he was released from the post and appointed Vice Prime Minister for Euro-Atlantic Integration in the Government of Denys Shmyhal.
 On 4 June 2020, he was released from this post.

-From 20 July 2020, he is Ambassador of Ukraine to the UK.
+From 20 July 2020 to 21 July 2023, he was Ambassador of Ukraine to the UK.

-Since 30 December 2020, Prystaiko is a Representative of Ukraine in the International Maritime Organization (IMO).
+On 30 December 2020, Prystaiko became a Representative of Ukraine in the International Maritime Organization (IMO).

-In February 2022, during the 2021–2022 Russo-Ukrainian crisis, Prystaiko said UK defence secretary's Ben Wallace's comparison of diplomatic efforts with Russia to the appeasement policies of the 1930s was unhelpful.
+In February 2022, during the prelude to the Russian invasion of Ukraine, Prystaiko said UK defence secretary's Ben Wallace's comparison of diplomatic efforts with Russia to the appeasement policies of the 1930s was unhelpful.
 Prystaiko warned, "There's panic everywhere, not just in people's minds, but in financial markets as well" and it was "hurting the Ukrainian economy on sort of the same level as people leaving the embassy".